Last updated on July 17th, 2023 at 05:50 pm

 PROCEDURE FOR KITCHEN OTTA WORK

-- Kitchen otta work should start after completion of the mosaic tile fixing.
+- Kitchen otta work should start after the completion of the mosaic tile fixing.

 - Polishing of mosaic tiles below the kitchen otta should be done before starting kitchen otta work because afterward polishing with the machine is not possible and the quality of hand polishing will not match the room polish.

-- Mark position of the sink and ‘L’ shape, on the wall with chalk.
+- Mark the position of the sink and ‘L’ shape, on the wall with chalk.